Global Health Seed Fund Projects

 Recently completed microbial sequencing is being incorporated into analyses of the intestinal microbiota in relation to supplementation and growth.
 Findings will be submitted for publication and insights will inform a future grant to link microbiota maturation and food supplementation with early childhood growth and development in a large study sample.

-India: HIV interventions for low literacy groups
+HIV interventions for people with low literacy

 My Personal Health Guide is designed to promote HIV medication adherence and retention in care in young African American men who have sex with men.
 However, it has many features that can be translated to a general audience for low and middle-income countries.